 When it comes to outbound marketing, you have to pursue every possible avenue – especially if it’s a free one.
-Social networking is a bit like a skeleton key – it unlocks more opportunities than you could possibly imagine.
+Social networking, like hacking Quora, is a bit like a skeleton key – it unlocks more opportunities than you could possibly imagine.

 Gone are the days of stuffy exchanges, straight to the hard sell, hoping against all odds that at least one fish will bite.
 Today, it’s all about transparency, providing your audience with value, and making sure that you’re someone people feel they can rely on for accurate information.

 In short, if you look like you’re full of shit and only care about raking in the cash, people move on.
 If you’re the kind of person who communicates value, answers questions, and networks like crazy, you’re going to nail the outbound marketing gig.

 Quora is often overlooked as a networking opportunity.
 Here’s some sage advice: Don’t be so quick to push it aside.
 It’s one of the top platforms for you to shine!

 The key to using Quora is to provide value to other users.
 It’s that simple.

 Before you can dig into those unanswered questions, you need to get yourself set up properly.